mehrdadchatrazar/Devops_Resources/01- Linux/Package management/Debian Package Management with dpkg.md

 * **`-l [<package_name_pattern>]`:** List installed packages.

     ```bash
-    dpkg --list
+    dpkg -l
-    dpkg --list '*apache*' # List packages with 'apache' in their name
+    dpkg -l '*apache*' # List packages with 'apache' in their name
     ```

     This command lists all installed packages.
 You can use wildcard patterns to filter the results.